 - The course may not be used to replace required program-specified Advancement to Candidacy (ATC) core courses or to satisfy additional coursework requirements required as a consequence of a seven-year time extension to complete requirements for a master’s degree.

 A petition for an independent study form may be obtained from the major department office and must be reviewed by the Division of Graduate Studies.
 Independent study contracts must be filed in the department office and are subject to audit by the CSU.

 Students who leave the University for two or more consecutive semesters (not including summer session), or who have attended another college or university during their absence, must reapply for admission to the University through CAL STATE APPLY, pay the application fee, submit any new transcripts other than the SF State transcripts, and reapply to the program in which they were enrolled.
 Any student who does not maintain continuous enrollment status in the University must meet curriculum requirements in effect at the time of reentering the graduate program or the semester in which a new Advancement to Candidacy (ATC) form is filed.
 Readmission to the degree program is not guaranteed.

 Following Enrollment in the Culminating Experience

-Students who have registered for the Culminating Experience Course through the regular university will not be required to enroll in the University during the following semester if they have not completed their Culminating Experience.
-After this one semester grace period ends, all graduate students are required to maintain continuous enrollment at SF State through the College of Extended Learning (CEL) or regular University until the degree is earned.
+Students who have registered for the Culminating Experience Course through the regular university will not be required to enroll in the University during the immediately following "grace" semester (summer and Winter Break excluded) if they have not completed their Culminating Experience.
+After this one-semester grace period ends, all graduate students are required to maintain continuous enrollment at SF State through the College of Extended Learning (CEL) or regular University until the degree is earned.
 Students in the CEL course will have access to library and discipline-specific laboratories.
 The department “time to degree” is in force.
 Students in the Culminating Experience continuous enrollment program should maintain frequent contact each semester with their faculty member and meet all timelines set forth in the culminating experience proposal document.